Luke Musgrave: Professional career

 Musgrave was selected in the second round, 42nd overall, by the Green Bay Packers in the 2023 NFL draft.
 He signed his rookie contract on July 19.

 Musgrave made his NFL debut on September 10, 2023, against the Chicago Bears, catching three passes for 50 yards in a 38–20 win.
 On November 19, against the Los Angeles Chargers in Week 11, Musgrave suffered a lacerated kidney during the third quarter.
 Musgrave continued to play through the injury but was hospitalized the same day.
 He was released two days later following treatment and was placed on injured reserve on November 22.
 He was activated on January 6, 2024.

 During his first playoff start against the Cowboys, Musgrave recorded 3 receptions, one of them was for 38 yards and a touchdown.
 He finished his first playoff start with 3 receptions for 52 yards and a touchdown.

 On October 11, 2024, the Packers placed Musgrave on injured reserve.
 On December 24, 2024, He was activated off injured reserve.

+Musgrave began the 2026 season on the PUP list while recovering from a neck injury.